 The Sprint Test

-After a gentle warm up, I opted for 30-second sprints varying from 11.5 - 12 mph.
-The light weight of the trainer could leave you forgetting you're even wearing them if it wasn’t for the cushioning.
-The foam padding around the ball of the foot and wide toe box was perfect for driving off as fast as possible and left me supported and yet totally in control of every stride.
+The Topo Women's Speed Trainers are so lightweight you feel like you're not wearing any trainers at all, apart from the cushioning.
+The foam padding around the ball of the foot and wide toe box is perfect for driving off as fast as possible and left me supported and yet totally in control of every stride.
 This made sprinting very fun and easy!

 Garmin have brought us such a vast range of fitness products and continue to do so.
 The Vivosmart HR is a brilliant addition to the range.